billthefarmer/CustomCalendarView/README.md

 The npanigrahy/Custom-Calendar-View library, although the best I could find, has several problems
 * It is slow starting, probably due to finding views using keys rather than ids
-* If used in a dialog it can be very wide, especially in landscape, probably due to using `android:layout_width="match_parent"` rather than `wrap_content`
+* If used in a dialog it can be very wide, especially in landscape, possibly due to using `android:layout_width="match_parent"` rather than `wrap_content`
 * Using a colour rather than a drawable for the selected entry background, so you can't use a rounded rectangle, for example, without providing a DayDecorator